daemontechtools/strapi-provider-upload-supabase-storage/README.md

 ## Bucket Privacy

-This provider allows you to configure your `Bucket` to be private, however doing so will mean that the Public Url returned to Strapi won't be accessible and will break things like asset thumbnails in Strapi's Media Library.
-While you'll still be able to delete these assets, any other read/write actions will need to be authenticated with Supabase and satisfy the `Bucket`'s [Security Policy](https://supabase.com/docs/guides/storage/access-control#policy-examples).
+This provider allows you to configure your `Bucket` to be private.
+However, doing so will mean that the url returned to Strapi won't be publically accessible.
+This will break things like asset thumbnails in Strapi's Media Library as you won't be able to reference your assets from any public frontend.
+While you'll still be able to delete these assets from Strapi, any other read/write actions will need to be authenticated with Supabase and satisfy the `Bucket`'s [Security Policy](https://supabase.com/docs/guides/storage/access-control#policy-examples).